 Wrapping up – Does Deep Breathing Increase Serotonin?

-Deep breathing is something not many of us do.
+Deep breathing is something very few of us do consciously.
 Yet it’s incredibly powerful for raising your feel-good hormones like serotonin, along with reducing pain, easing digestion, and promoting overall well-being.

 If you’ve never practiced deep breathing before, a basic diaphragmatic or rib-stretching breathing exercises are good places to start.